py-lama/pylogs/README.md

 # PyLogs - Log Smart, Debug Faster, Scale Better

-A powerful logging utility for the PyLama ecosystem with CLI, API, SQLite support, and web interface for log visualization.
+A powerful logging utility for the PyLama ecosystem with CLI, API, SQLite support, web interface for log visualization, and auto-diagnostic capabilities.
 PyLogs provides a unified logging solution that can be integrated into any application or programming language.

 <div align="center">